biocatiit/website/content/pages/sector/orientation_4.rst

 --------------------

 Everyone at Argonne has what is called, "Stop Work Authority."
-That means that if you see a potentially unsafe situation, you should tell those working to "Stop Work" so that the unsafe situation can be made safe or corrected.
+That means that if you see a potentially unsafe situation, you should feel authorized to prevent an accident from happening by tell those working to "Stop Work" so that the unsafe situation can be made safe or corrected.

 If a potentially unsafe situation occurs, you should alert BioCAT staff after using your 'Stop Work' Authority.
 If you are not comfortable speaking to them directly, find a staff member for assistance, or dial 911.
 If at any time you encounter a potentially hazardous situation, or if you're not comfortable